Abibubble/milestone2-harry-potter-quiz/README.md

 [Here are the wireframes for desktop, mobile and tablet for this project](wireframes.pdf).

 ### Features
-* Interactive quiz elements.
+* Interactive quiz elements, including:
     * A score counter for correct answers.
     * A progress bar so that the user can see how far through the quiz they are.
     * Choose your house, the questions correlate to which house is chosen.
     * Background audio that can be toggled on and off.
     * A timer that ends the quiz if the time runs out.
+* Responsive on all devices.

 ### Audio
 * In the Harry Potter universe, a witch or wizard has to utter the phrase 'I solemnly swear that I am up to no good' for the Marauders Map to reveal the map.